streaming-video-technology-alliance/common-media-library/CONTRIBUTING.md

 1. Fork the repository.
 [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Install or update to **Node.js**.
+1. Install or update to **Node.js**.

-3. Create a working branch and start with your changes!
+1. Create a working branch and start with your changes!

-4. Update the CHANGELOG.
+1. Update the [CHANGELOG](./CHANGELOG.md).
 Make sure to update the change log with the change you've made, along with a referene to the issue.

-See the [CHANGELOG](./CHANGELOG.md) for more information.
+1. Add yourself to the [Contributors List](./CONTRIBUTORS.md) if you haven't already.

-5. Add tests for your changes.
+1. Add tests for your changes.

-6. Add documentation for your changes.
+1. Add documentation for your changes.

 ### Commit your update